ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 ---
 title: 'Tutorial on Stormshield Network Security : securing your OVHcloud infrastructure'
 excerpt: 'Find out how to securing your OVHcloud infrastructure with Stormshield Network Security'
-updated: 2024-09-16
+updated: 2024-10-16
 ---

 ## Objective

 In today's rapidly evolving digital landscape, securing cloud infrastructure has become a top priority for organizations of all sizes.
 As businesses increasingly rely on cloud solutions for their operations, ensuring the protection of sensitive data and maintaining network integrity are critical tasks. **S**tormshield **N**etwork **S**ecurity (SNS) is a comprehensive security solution designed to protect cloud environments from a wide range of threats.
-This guide provides step-by-step instructions for deploying and configuring SNS on the OVHcloud Public Cloud with RTvRack, covering key features such as network firewalls, IPSec VPNs, and SSL/TLS VPNs.
+This guide provides step-by-step instructions for deploying and configuring SNS on the OVHcloud Public Cloud with vRack and public IP routing, covering key features such as network firewalls, IPSec VPNs, and SSL/TLS VPNs.
 By following this guide, you will enhance the security of your OVHcloud Public Cloud infrastructure and ensure safe and secure operations.

 **This guide explains how to securing your OVHcloud infrastructure with Stormshield Network Security deployed on Public Cloud.**